spencermagnall/muTOV/README.md

 In addition to installation of the requirements you will also need some version of tensorflow and keras installed.
 This varies greatly via platform, so we recommend looking at the offical installation documentation: <https://www.tensorflow.org/install>
 ## ML model training and benchmarking
+The training data used for the piecewise polytrope model is available at <https://doi.org/10.5281/zenodo.14043093>
 SIMON PLEASE FILL THIS IN!

 ## Inference guide